papivot/velero-on-azure-onprem/README.md

 --wait
 ```

-4. Validate that the Install is successfull and the backup location is available
+4. Validate that the install is successful and the backup location is available
 ```bash
 $ kubectl get pods -n velero